What is CADASIL?

 If one member of a family has CADASIL, any other member of the same family who also has CADASIL will have exactly the same underlying genetic abnormality.
 Therefore, once we’ve found the underlying abnormality within a particular individual, it is relatively easy to determine whether other family members are affected or may become affected in the future.

 CADASIL results in characteristic changes in the blood vessels.
 For obvious reasons it is difficult to look at the blood vessels within the brain.
-However even though CADASIL itself only produces symptoms within the brain, abnormalities within the blood vessels can be seen elsewhere in the body.
+However, even though CADASIL itself only produces symptoms within the brain, abnormalities within the blood vessels can be seen elsewhere in the body.
 The easiest place to look for these is in the skin.
-A very small skin biopsy is performed using local anaesthetic.
-This can be carried out as a day case or outpatient procedure.
+A very small skin biopsy can be performed using local anaesthetic.
+This can be carried out as an outpatient procedure.
+We then look at it under high magnification using an electron microscope; in CADASIL one can frequently see abnormal collections of material called GOM (Granular Osmiophilic Material).
+Because genetic testing will give a definite diagnosis, we only perform skin biopsy if the genetic testing has been negative and the diagnosis is still uncertain.

 Is there any treatment for CADASIL?